alexander34ro/DevOps/StackChoices.md

+The discussion that went into choosing our main stack can be found in Issue #15

+For front-end we went with X as discussed in Issue #18

+Our test suite uses Ava.
+This has been thoroughly discussed in Issue #20

+Before contributing, please make sure you are clear on our guidelines (Contribute.md)

 We end up choosing  **Node + React + MongoDB**  as the final components for our stack.
 The reasons for this are both technical and non-tech:

 -   better performance